EASTERN VENEZUELA BIRDING TOUR: DETAILED ITINERARY

 In addition to these species, we may well see Horned Screamer, Long-winged Harrier, Yellow-billed and Large-billed Terns, the striking Blue and yellow Macaw, Hoatzin, Spotted Tody-Flycatcher, Lesson’s Seedeater, Yellow-browed Sparrow and the pretty Orange-fronted Yellow Finch.
 Time permitting, we will also look for White-bellied Piculet and devote our attention to the spectacle of several male Crimson-hooded Manakins attending their lek.

-Eastern Venezuela: Day 8 After some final birding in the delta, we will head back to Puerto Ordaz for an overnight stay.
+Eastern Venezuela: Day 8 After some final birding in the delta, we will return to Puerto Ordaz for an overnight stay.

 Eastern Venezuela: Days 10-14 From our base at Las Claritas we will explore three major habitats: the forested slopes of the tepuis along the Escalera, the grassland and scrub of the Gran Sabana and the fringes of the Guianan rainforest.
 Many bird species have a distribution limited to the tepui region that comprises the borderlands of southeast Venezuela, southwest Guyana and far northern Brazil and it is of course these specialities that we will be concentrating on.